Phylliidae: Occurrence

+Way of life

+Diet and food plants

+Leaf insects are herbivorous insects that feed on the leaves of tropical plants - some of which are still unknown - as well as those of Psidium, Theobroma cacao, Myrtaceae, Mangifera indica, and Camellia sinensis.

+Camouflage and defensive behavior

 Leaf insects are well camouflaged, taking on the appearance of leaves.
 They do this so accurately that predators often are not able to distinguish them from real leaves.
 In some species, the edge of the leaf insect's body has the appearance of bite marks.
 To further confuse predators, when the leaf insect walks, it rocks back and forth, mimicking a real leaf being blown by the wind.
-In the female this deceptive resemblance is enhanced by the large size and foliaceous form of the front wings which, when at rest edge to edge on the abdomen, forcibly suggest in their neuration the midrib and costae of an ordinary leaf.
+In the female, this deceptive resemblance is enhanced by the large size and foliaceous form of the front wings, which, when at rest on the abdomen, forcibly suggest in their neuration the midrib and costae of an ordinary leaf.

-The freshly hatched young are reddish in colour; but turn green after feeding for a short time upon leaves.
-Before death a specimen has been observed to pass through the various hues of a decaying leaf, and the spectrum of the green colouring matter does not differ from that of the chlorophyll of living leaves.
-Their egg capsules are similarly protected by their likeness to various seeds.